elenitamdz97/NosDemon/README.md

 To enter in the server you just need to put the file .exe in the NosTale folder

-The rules of the server are in the discord
+To download the file from the server, just click on clone or download and download ZIP